kmarkley/cbpi-TrailingAverageSensor/README.md

 # Trailing Average Sensor

-A simple CraftBeerPi sensor that reduces sensor data volatility by providing a running average of sensor readings.
+A simple CraftBeerPi sensor that reduces sensor data volatility by providing a weighted trailing average of sensor readings.
 Especially useful for fermenters.